Fer-Jg/TownyAdvanced-Spanish/Placeholders.md

 - `%townyadvanced_daily_nation_upkeep%` - Shows nation's upkeep cost.
 - `%townyadvanced_has_town%` - Returns true or false whether the resident has a town.
 - `%townyadvanced_has_nation%` - Returns true or false whether the resident has a nation.

+_Introduced as of v0.96.0.0_
+- `%townyadvanced_nation_tag_town_formatted%` - Shows the nation tag and the full town name.
+If nation tag is not set, only the town name is shown.